David-Estevez/David-Estevez.github.io/pages/the-git-the-bad-and-the-ugly/tutorial-the-git-the-bad-and-the-ugly-README.md

 folder: the-git-the-bad-and-the-ugly
 permalink: tutorial-the-git-the-bad-and-the-ugly-README.html
 sidebar: tutorials
-title: ' The Git, the Bad and the Ugly'
+title: The Git, the Bad and the Ugly
 toc: false
 ---